korken89/esl/src/esl/math/README.md

 ## `quaternion.hpp`

-An basic quaternion, inherits from `vector< T, 4 >` so all vector operations works as well.
+An basic passive Hamilton quaternion, inherits from `vector< T, 4 >` so all vector operations works as well.
 Note that the internal storage is `[x, y, z, w]`.

 ### Example